-School districts must establish a diverse team made up of committed school and community stakeholders to assess the school districts needs and develop a policy that meets the operational realities of the school district and works toward improved health and wellness outcomes for schoolchildren.
+The NCSD has established a diverse team made up of committed school and community stakeholders to assess the school district needs and develop a policy that meets the operational realities of the school district and works toward improved health and wellness outcomes for school children.
 In addition, this group must meet at a minimum twice a year to review and update the local school wellness policy (LSWP), as needs change, goals are met, new information emerges, and the annual review is completed.